aejensen/CoxCACE/README.md

-To install the development version of TruncComp run the following commands from within R
+To install the development version of CoxCACE run the following commands from within R

 ```{r}
 library(devtools)